Certificate in Human Resource Management

 Who would most benefit?

 This certificate program provides an excellent foundation in human resource management concepts, principles, and practice.
 Both HR veterans and those wanting to launch a career in human resources will find the program's content particularly helpful.
-HR professionals seeking to earn a professional certification awarded by the Human Resources Certification Institute -- e.g., the Professional in Human Resources (PHR) or Senior Professional in Human Resources (SPHR) - will benefit greatly from the program, as well as from the exam certification preparation workshops that are offered.
+HR professionals seeking to earn a professional certification in human resources -- e.g., the SHRM Certified Professional (SHRM-CP) or SHRM Senior Certified Professional (SHRM-SCP) -- will benefit greatly from the program, as well as from the exam certification preparation workshops that are offered.

 To earn the Certificate, students must complete seven core courses (21 credits) with a "C" or better.
 Students who have already completed similar courses at other institutions may apply for transfer credit, but they must complete at least five of the courses at CUA to earn the certificate.
 Students may take courses on a non-credit or for-credit basis.
 Free certification exam preparation workshops are offered to those completing at least three courses on a for-credit basis.

 Courses are scheduled on an accelerated basis, enabling students to complete the entire program in as little as one calendar year.
 Courses typically meet either: